 .
 Most fundamentally, advance care planning furthers the hospital's mission of providing compassionate, patient-centered care.

 Though advance care planning has many benefits and ACP documentation is now tracked by CMS, compliance with this quality measure remains low.

-Pocket Guides.
 We've created a handy quick-reference guide to the goals of care conversation that providers can print out or download to a mobile device.
 It covers the steps to follow, plus useful phrases and scripting for each part of the conversation.
+Webinars.